autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 #### Accusations

 An _accusation_ is a claim that a consensus committee member has failed to participate correctly in consensus.
-I.e. it has failed to adhere to a rule governing validator participation in consensus and so is guilty of a rule infraction.
 Protocol only allows a validator to be under _accusation_ once at a time.
 New _accusations_ are made by submitting evidence of an accusable rule infraction on-chain as an accountability event of type `Accusation`.

 Accusations do not automatically cause slashing and an _innocence proof window_ measured in blocks gives the accused _offending_ validator a window to detect an _accusation_ and prove _innocence_ by submitting an _innocence_ proof on-chain.